feibiss/Phase-1-Code-Challenge/readme.md

 12/04/2024

-Patakazi helps new developers find remote jobs modern languages all around the world.
+Patakazi is one page jobsite that helps job seekers fast.
+The code uses https://jsonfakery.com/jobs to populate the data

 ### Features